terikon/cordova-plugin-photo-library/README.md

   }
 );
 ```

-On iOS, first access to photo-library API after installation of an app will bring permission dialog.
-This dialog will appear before 'Permission' error returned from API.
-If user does not allow access, you will receive 'Permission' error.

-On Android, for newly installed app 'Permission' error will be returned without any prompt.

 ## In addition you can ask thumbnail or full image for each photo separately, as cross-platform url or as blob